wings-studio/Enigma_Engine/README.md

-# Enigma_Engine
+# Enigma Engine
- Addition for Stride engine with Level Editor and Entity System (Not ECS)
+ 3D Game engine on C# .NET with Level Editor and Entity System (Not ECS).